zevv/duc/doc/duc.md

   * `-b`, `--bytes`:
     show file size in exact number of bytes

+  * `--count`:
+    show number of files instead of file size

   * `--css-url=VAL`:
     url of CSS style sheet to use instead of default CSS